weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

 ### How to use

-OIDC authentication requires obtaining a valid token from the token issuer so that it can be sent in the header of any REST request.
+OIDC authentication requires obtaining a valid token from the token issuer so that it can be sent in the header of any request to Weaviate.
+This applies to both REST and GraphQL requests.

 The OIDC standard allows for many different methods *(flows)* of obtaining a token.
 The appropriate method can vary depending on your situation, including configurations at the token issuer, and your requirements.